 No matter how powerful, rich, successful or outwardly happy we are, we cannot be considered mature if we have not conquered these six internal enemies.
 In fact, Sanātana Dharma says that we will never be truly happy and peaceful within our hearts unless we defeat these six enemies — the ‘Shadripus.’

-It is also meaningless to practice ‘good behaviors’ if we have not conquered the Shadripus.
-For example, speaking a truth that is motivated by greed is inferior to a speaking it without any desire for wealth.
-Who is superior — a man who calls the police to tell them the whereabouts of wanted criminal to get a reward or a man who does so even though there is no bounty offered for the criminal’s arrest?
+It is also meaningless to practice ‘good behaviours’ if we have not conquered the Shadripus.
+For example, speaking a truth that is motivated by greed is inferior to speaking it without any desire for wealth.
+Who is superior — a man who calls the police to tell them the whereabouts of the wanted criminal to get a reward or a man who does so even though there is no bounty offered for the criminal’s arrest?
 The concept of Shadripus in Sanātana Dharma makes us responsible for our own successes and failures.
 In the Gitā, Bhagavān Krishna says –

 One should uplift oneself by oneself; one should not degrade oneself.
 Indeed, the mind alone is the friend of oneself and mind alone is one’s enemy”.

 No enemy can cause any more harm than one’s own mind.
 One can protect oneself against physical or emotional injury by others, but protection against one’s harmful thoughts, attitudes and feelings is not an easy task.
-However if one is committed to one’s own growth and maturity, there is no better friend than oneself.
-One becomes one’s own benefactor doing what needs to be done to tackle the six fold enemies within the mind which is of prime importance in facilitating one’s inner growth.
+However, if one is committed to one’s own growth and maturity, there is no better friend than oneself.
+One becomes one’s own benefactor doing what needs to be done to tackle the six-fold enemies within the mind which is of prime importance in facilitating one’s inner growth.
 Therefore Upaniṣads also say:

 “The mind alone is the cause of bondage and liberation (moksha) in humans.
 When attached to sense objects, the mind brings bondage.
 When detached from objects, it brings freedom.”